 Currently, the PRT has no out of compliance recommendations for any ASMFC jurisdictions with regard to their horseshoe crab programs.
-However, the PRT notes New Jersey was briefly out of compliance with Addendum IV for the first few months of 2008.
-However, no horseshoe crab landings occurred during the time and the Governor passed a law to bring New Jersey back into compliance.
 ME, NH, PRFC, SC, GA and FL have requested and qualify for de minimis status.
 Please see the PRT report on State Compliance for more information on each state's program.
-State reports for 2008 should continue to comply with the requirements of the FMP, Addendum I, Addendum III, and Addendum IV.
+State reports for 2008 should continue to comply with the requirements of the FMP, Addendum I, Addendum III, and Addendum V.